Psychoanalyze Your Customers

 She doesn’t walk into a store, she stalks into it.
 She’s got coupons and discount codes on her phone and she isn’t afraid to use them.
 So be afraid…be very afraid.

 This shopper is an educated perfectionist.
-She has blueprints of the store layout imprinted in her mind and knows exactly where every item is, better than the manager does.
+She has blueprints of the store layout imprinted in her mind and knows exactly where every item is, better than the assistant manager.
 If you so much as think about moving Home Accessories elsewhere, she’ll be tweeting about it before you can grab a table lamp.

-She’s an educated consumer and might just know more about your store’s pricing and inventory than YOU do.
+She’s an educated consumer and probably knows more about your store’s pricing and inventory than YOU do.

 To succeed in Retail, understanding your customers is essential.